-- Rope type
+- rope type

-- Rope features
+- rope features

-- Safety ratings
+- safety ratings

-You need to decide upon the above relative to the route you intend to climb.
-You should also bear in mind that too much rope can be an issue, as it can lead to drag on the wall.
+It would be best if you decided upon the above relative to the route you intend to climb.
+You should also remember that too much rope can be an issue, as it can lead to drag on the wall.

 If you’ve bought a suitable climbing rope, you’ll need an appropriate safety harness to attach it to.
 There are two primary considerations here:

-- How much you want to spend.
+- how much you want to spend

-- What type of climbing you intend to do.
+- what type of climbing you intend to do

 As for a harness’s anatomy, it contains two front tie-in points where the climber can thread the rope and tie it in—one at the waist (the belay loop) and one at the leg loops.
 The waist belt fastens (yep, you guessed it) around your waist.